Welcome to Convenience Store: Development

 Photographer Ji Kang-min started drawing Welcome to Convenience Store in 2008, thinking it would be nice to release a story based on one of the most well-known settings.
 Kang-min gets a large amount of fanmail containing stories and concerns from retail employees, some of which he introduces to the webtoon.
 Kang-min stated in 2010 that the webtoon doesn't make him much money, which was his reason to expand to different types of media, such as animation.

 In an interview with The Korea Times, Kang-min stated that when he started drawing cartoons, he overworked himself as there was a large amount of labor to do.
 During this period, he spent two days per week writing up scripts, and the other five days to draw the cartoon itself.
 As of 2015, he only needs two days to draw the comic itself, as he no longer has to use up his time with routine processes.
 For example, he no longer needs to draw backgrounds, as he adapted 3D-rendered backgrounds.
-Kang-min stated that his life motto is to "not to skip a meal and not to pass a night without sleep," and that he is currently "fully benefiting from my digitalized environment."
+Kang-min stated that his life motto is "not to skip a meal and not to pass a night without sleep," and that he is currently "fully benefiting from my digitalized environment."

 In 2015, Kang-min started a new webtoon series titled The Commute Family, which focuses on the everyday events in public transportation.
 The new series is published on KakaoPage rather than Naver.